-Quezon City is also an ideal place for a food crawl.
+Quezon City is also an ideal place for a food crawl or just to chill at a cozy coffee shop.
 Numerous restaurants serving various cuisines are scattered all throughout the city, such as Xian Tian Di, Vikings, The House of Katsu, The Alley, and Victorino.
 Aside from fancy restaurants, a number of food establishments line up along Maginhawa Street and a few surrounding streets, making it an exciting venue for food trips in Metro Manila.
 From authentic ramen, lechon broccoli, silog meals, and Mexican beef quesadilla, one encounters a plethora of gastronomic experiences in Quezon City.

 With the city’s aggressive economy, Quezon City provides a viable avenue for business and career growth.
 It has the largest service economy in the Philippines, with numerous service-oriented establishments.
 The city has more than 64,000 registered businesses and has three existing central business districts, namely the Triangle Park (also known as Quezon City CBD), Eastwood City in Libis, and Araneta Center in Cubao.

 A robust light industry has also flourished along Epifanio de los Santos Avenue, which links Quezon City to other suburbs, paving the way for housing projects for low-income workers.
 High-end residential properties have also been developed in Kamuning and San Francisco del Monte.